Kleo-Karap/KPA_thesis/README.md

 3. KPG baseline (Meltemi finetuning)

 # Development Environment and Libraries
-Google Colab and Kaggle were used for model finetuning, few-shot learning and inference Python > 3.6
+The code has been run in Jupyter notebooks to be easily replicable Google Colab and Kaggle were used for model finetuning, few-shot learning and inference Python > 3.6
 PyTorch